TriKro/rsb-content/part3-generative_market_research/experience-sampling.md

 - Value proposition

 ## Description
 The key to experience sampling is asking the right question.
-You need to be very careful in phrasing it, since you will be asking the question over and over again.
+Be very careful with phrasing it, since you will be asking the question over and over again.
 This method makes most sense when you want to solve a frequently reoccurring problem.
-You get the most useful and viable input when asking about repeated behavior and more specifically the last time it occurred.
+You get the most useful and viable input when asking about repeated behavior and, more specifically, the last time it occurred.

 ## Time Commitment & Resources
 Your participants' time commitment will depend on the amount of data you want to collect.
 The more data you get, the more confident are your interpretations.
 You should aim for at least 100 data points, depending on your goals and customer segment.
 There are three dimensions into which you can expand your data pool: how many times a day are you asking the question, on how many days are you asking the question, and the number of participants you ask the question to about repeated behavior.
 Keep in mind that usually two-thirds of the answers will be useful, and adjust your planning accordingly.